Diksha-Rathi/Generate-ALV-Report-in-ABAP/README.md

-# Generate-ALV-Report-in-ABAP
-The following code can be used to generate ALV reports in ABAP using F4 help object
+# Generate ALV Report in ABAP

+My project work completed as part of my summer internship 2016 at [Oil and Natural Gas Corporation (ONGC)](www.ongcindia.com)

+The main source code is available at [Final Project]()

+The project report can be accessed [here]()